 I’m using the Hummingbird Top from Cake Patterns (with permission, thanks Steph!) as an example but this is the same theory that I now use for any knit kimono sleeve pattern (it worked 100% for me for the Cabarita Top as well.
-All the photos are clickable to view them larger.

 Try it: Take a knit top with a shoulder seam sitting too far back and a diagonal side seam and give it a good tug at the bust area, creating an imaginary bust.
 What I noticed is my shoulder seam is pulled into the right spot and side seam is now vertical.

 Combine this with forward and sloping shoulders and you get a hot mess from the armpits up in a knit top, especially a kimono knit top…